VegaDeftwing/OpGuidesHugoSrc/content/Phil/fallacy.md

 "**Think of the children**" (also "**What about the children?**") is a [cliché](https://en.wikipedia.org/wiki/Cliché) that evolved into a [rhetorical](https://en.wikipedia.org/wiki/Rhetoric) tactic.
 Literally, it refers to [children's rights](https://en.wikipedia.org/wiki/Children's_rights) (as in discussions of [child labor](https://en.wikipedia.org/wiki/Child_labor)).
 In debate, however, it is a [plea for pity](https://en.wikipedia.org/wiki/Appeal_to_pity) that is used as an [appeal to emotion](https://en.wikipedia.org/wiki/Appeal_to_emotion), and therefore it becomes a [logical fallacy](https://en.wikipedia.org/wiki/Formal_fallacy).
 {{< /quote >}}

-Basically, people might use protecting children an an excuse to ban all porn or some other extreme measure under the assumption that if you try to disagree with their view you'll look awful because you're *not* thinking of the children.
+Basically, people might use protecting children an excuse to ban all porn or some other extreme measure under the assumption that if you try to disagree with their view you'll look awful because you're *not* thinking of the children.

 ## Schrodinger's Douchebag